edubart/nelua-lang/docs/pages/faq.md

 ## Where can I discuss Nelua?

 Nelua developers and users generally discuss in the [Discord server](https://discord.gg/7aaGeG7).
+If you want elaborated answers and to keep you discussion on topic, you should use GitHub's [Discussions](https://github.com/edubart/nelua-lang/discussions) page.
 There is also a [Reddit community ](https://www.reddit.com/r/nelua/), although is inactive at the moment.